ruuda/blog/posts/fibonacci-numbers-in-finite-fields.md

 but as of `fib(79)` we run into a fundamental problem: the correct answer cannot be represented by a `double` any more.

-While I was solving an algebra exercise about the Fibonacci sequence modulo $p$ the other day, I proved that that the closed-form expression is still correct in a [finite field][finitefield] of prime order, if the field contains a square root of five.
+While I was solving an algebra exercise about the Fibonacci sequence modulo <var>p</var> the other day, I proved that that the closed-form expression is still correct in a [finite field][finitefield] of prime order, if the field contains a square root of five.
 This can be used to give an integer-only function to compute the Fibonacci numbers,